 Supporting an induced labour

 Induction is a topic we cover extensively in my hypnobirthing course.
 There is a great deal of concern at the high levels of induced labours and yet the risks of induction are rarely fully explained to expectant parents.
 There are occasions however when parents make an informed decision that induction is the best option for them.
-This offers support for those inducing labour with links to positive birth stories and resources.
+This document offers support for those inducing labour with links to positive birth stories and resources.